Pax Labs: History

-The company has been involved with Japan Tobacco International.
+In 2005, two former cigarette smokers, Adam Bowen and James Monsees, met while they were graduate students in product-design at Stanford University and developed an e-cigarette called Ploom.
+Monsees and Bowen founded the Ploom company to distribute their e-cigarette in 2007.
+Unable to find support from financial institutions, Ploom relied on private investors to launch their products.
+In August 2016, Tyler Goldman joined Monsees and Bowen, becoming the CEO of Pax.
+The initial Ploom e-cigarette did not have commercial success; it experienced multiple technical errors that caused people to be burned, receive an electrical shock, and struggle to make the pod release the product.

+In 2011, Japan Tobacco International invested $10 million into the company.
+Ploom used this money to create the Pax, a vaporizer for loose leaf tobacco.
+While the product was invented to support smokers, cannabis users discovered that the Pax streamlined the cannabis experience.As Pax became associated with cannabis, JTI asked to part ways with Ploom.
+Ploom retained their rights to the Pax product, while Ploom changed their name to Pax Labs and bought JTI out of their share.

+Bowen left Pax in June 2017, Monsees left Pax in July 2017, and Goldman left Pax in December 2017.
+Bharat Vasan was CEO from February 2018 until September 2019.

 It markets the Pax vaporizers, starting with the Pax by Ploom.
 As Pax Labs, Inc., the company then introduced the Pax 2 and can be used with loose-leaf tobacco or cannabis.
-In November 2016, the Pax 3 was released, featuring compatibility with both extracts and plant matter, new tools and accessories, and a complementary smart phone app.
+In November 2016, the Pax 3 was released, featuring compatibility with both extracts and plant matter, new tools and accessories, and a complementary smartphone app.
 The same month, Pax also introduced an extract-based vaporizer called the Era, which operates by heating a concentrated cannabis liquid held in very small containers.

 Pax closed a $420 million equity round in April 2019, which valued the company at $1.7 billion.
-In June 2019, Pax announced it had signed agreements with four Canadian pot stocks to supply it with cannabis extracts, resins, and distillates for its PAX Era pen-and-pod vape system.
-Those four companies were Aurora Cannabis, Aphria, OrganiGram Holdings and The Supreme Cannabis Company.
+In June 2019, Pax announced it had signed agreements with four Canadian pot stocks, Aurora Cannabis, Aphria, OrganiGram Holdings and The Supreme Cannabis Company, to supply it with cannabis extracts, resins, and distillates for its PAX Era pen-and-pod vape system.

+As of 2023, Pax distributes products in the United States, Canada, Germany, Spain, France, and the United Kingdom.